ralph-groupscholar/groupscholar-retention-watch/README.md

 - Cohort summaries with tier counts and average risk
 - Action queue with suggested outreach focus
 - JSON output for downstream tooling
+- Cohort filter and CSV export for ops handoffs

 ## Getting Started